svalenti52/Alive_10_Years/README.md

     Problem 12 (A^(2/3) + B^(2/3)): Let A and B be chosen randomly from the range -1 to 1.
     What is the probability that the above function evaluates to less that one?

+Chapter 1 - Breaking Sticks

+    Problem: Make m marks along the length of stick of length 1, distributing the marks randomly along its length.
+Then break the stick into n pieces, the breakpoints being distributed randomly along the length of the stick.
+What is probability that all m marks are contained within the same broken seqment of stick?

+Chapter 2 - The Twins

+Chapter 3 - Steve's Elevator Problem

+Chapter 4 - Three Gambling Problems

+Chapter 5 - Big Quotients - Part 1

+Chapter 6 - Two Ways to Proofread

+Chapter 7 - Chain Letters That Never End

+Chapter 8 - Bingo Befuddlement

+Chapter 9 - Is Dreidel Fair?

+Chapter 10 - Hollywood Thrills

+Chapter 11 - The Problem of the n-Liars

+Chapter 12 - The Inconvenience of a Law

+Chapter 13 - When the Superbowl is a Blowout

+Chapter 14 - Darts and Ballistic Missiles

+Chapter 15 - Blood Testing

+Chapter 16 - Big Quotients - Part 2

+Chapter 17 - To Test or Not to Test?

+Chapter 18 - Average Distances on a Square

+Chapter 19 - When Will the Last One Fail?

+Chapter 20 - Who's Ahead?

+Chapter 21 - Plum Pudding

+Chapter 22 - Ping-Pong and Squash

+Chapter 23 - Will You Be Alive 10 Years from Now?

+Chapter 24 - Chickens in Boxes

+Chapter 25 - Newcomb's Paradox